Tchibo/sap-developer-roadmap/abap-developer-roadmap/RAP/Application Scenarios.md

-> [!todo] Provider contract
-> - [ ] For the root view transactional or analytical or provider contract may be set, for read-only I would not hint at RAP because 'barely' could be misunderstood as 'valid nonetheless'.
-> 	- [ ] Rephrased.

 The RAP framework can be used for different scenarios and constellations:

 - **Read-only application** do not require any RAP artifacts and are solely based on CDS objects, a service definition and service binding.